OXID-eSales/oxideshop-user-documentation/installation/new-installation/server-and-system-requirements.rst

 .. note:: To run PHP 8, we strongly recommend to set the the error_reporting of PHP to ``error_reporting = E_ALL & ~E_NOTICE & ~E_WARNING & ~E_DEPRECATED``.
 Otherwise you will get a lot of warnings.

+.. note:: The PHP function ``exec()`` uses the standard PHP installation of the server.
+Under certain circumstances, this differs from the CLI and web server PHP version and can lead to problems during setup or at runtime.
+In this case it is necessary to consult with the hoster so that the version can be adapted to the system requirements.

 Composer
 --------